 29100.
-What Do the Genomes Teach Us about Evolution? (=BIOS 29319) PQ: Third or fourth-year standing.
-The 21st century opened with publication of the draft human genome sequence, and there are currently over 3,000 species whose genomes have been sequenced.
-This rapidly growing database constitutes a test of 19th and 20th century theories about evolution and a source of insights for new theories.
-The course discusses what genome sequences have to teach us about the relatedness of living organisms, the diversity of cellular life, mechanisms of genome change over evolutionary time, and the nature of key events in the history of life on earth.
+What Do the Genomes Teach Us about Evolution? (=BIOS 29319) PQ: Third- or fourth-year standing.
+This course does not meet requirements for the biological sciences major.
+The twenty-first century opened with publication of the draft human genome sequence, and there are currently over 3,000 species whose genomes have been sequenced.
+This rapidly growing database constitutes a test of nineteenth- and twentieth-century theories about evolution and a source of insights for new theories.
+We discuss what genome sequences have to teach us about the relatedness of living organisms, the diversity of cellular life, mechanisms of genome change over evolutionary time, and the nature of key events in the history of life on earth.
 The scientific issues are related to the history of evolutionary thought and current public controversies about evolution.
 J. Shapiro, M. Long.
 Spring.